vakkD/robocarfinal/Project Proposal.md

 <br>(the quality is bad due to attempts at reducing file size, loss-less version [[5]](https://github.com/vakkD/robocarfinal/blob/main/gearboxv1%20angleview_complete.mkv), the gear speed is not accurate on this demonstration, it is only to show the mechanism)

 I have created a new, more compact design [[4]](gearboxv1%20angleview_complete.mkv), this is not worth giving a description for as it follows the same principle as V1, just has a shortened rod, condensing the entire mechanism, all other components are the same.

+I created a rough 3D model for the car, so that we can print it later [[8]](carpototyperobotics.blend).